csurfer/pypette/README.rst

 --------------

-pypette (to be read as pippette) is a module which makes building pipelines ridiculously simple, allowing users to control the flow with minimal instructions.
+pypette (to be read as pipette) is a module which makes building pipelines ridiculously simple, allowing users to control the flow with minimal instructions.

 Features
 --------

 * Simple interface.
-* Ability to view pipeline structure within the comfort of terminal.
+* Ability to view pipeline structure within the comfort of a terminal.

 Setup
 -----